john-science/csv2map/README.md

 # CSV 2 Map

-This project is a collection of simple Python 2.x scripts designed to take lat/lon point data from a CSV and plot them in a more geographic format.
+This project is a collection of simple Python 2.7.x scripts designed to take a CSV file of lat/lon point data and plot it in a more geographic format.

 Currently, the two geographic formats supported are KML and ESRI-formatted shapefiles.
 These utilities are described in more detail below.